JedDataScience/RetroAzureBlobMetadataStorage/README.md

 ## 5) Testing

+I have included a image in assets folder that you can use to test the upload.
 The project includes smoke tests in the `tests/` directory to verify basic API functionality.
 These tests are designed to work with Azurite (local Azure Storage emulator) and require no Azure subscription.

 ### Prerequisites